 - Not designed for microwave, dishwasher, or oven use

 Fieldstones being natural, have minor, non-structural fissures, pocks, scratches, chips, and other superficial flaws that we affectionately call beauty marks.
 Food Slabs and Bowlders include food-safe resin to fill these voids, but they remain natural in Coasters, Trivets, and Cooking Stones.

 About 8,000 years ago, icy glaciers pushed boulders into the soil of America’s Northeast.
 As a result, a fresh crop of rocks ‘grow’ each spring when the winter’s freeze-thaw cycles force buried stones upward, a process called granular convection.

 In the 1890s, before the railroads opened up rock-free farmlands in other parts of the United States, farmers removing stones from their fields piled them into what eventually became 215,000 miles of stonewalls, a distance greater than from the earth to the moon!

 Gerald rolled up his sleeves, spent several years as an independent craftsman touring at local arts and crafts shows, and taught himself how to make a number of fascinating products.
-We are now a small team of artisans, and each piece is signed by its maker(s), and produced under Gerald’s direct supervision.
+We are now a small team, and each piece is signed by its maker, and produced under Gerald’s direct supervision.